 It goes without saying that the more delay there is, and the more latency a device has, the worse things will be.
 It can easily become a snowball effect and get out of control quickly.

 In most cases, these delays will be hard to notice to the untrained ear.
 You’ll only notice it when you’re far into a project.
 All of this is to say that it’s important to invest in an audio interface (or any device for that matter) with low latency.

 It’s important to remember that there are many factors that can contribute to latency, not just an audio interface.
 Every device in your studio will have a certain amount of latency.
 It’s virtually impossible to completely eradicate the lag in any given signal flow.

 Another great way to treat latency is to get an audio interface that connects via Thunderbolt.
-Thunderbolt is the king of latency, I’m telling you!
+Thunderbolt is the king of near-zero latency.
 USB interfaces do struggle with latency, but it’s really not significant enough to create a cascade, just make sure that the devices connected to it are as “low-latency” as possible.

 Latency is a wildly important factor in all of this though, and it’s definitely something to keep in mind when looking at any studio device, not just audio interfaces.

 Phantom power in an audio interface is pretty straightforward seeing as it only involves condenser microphones.
 Phantom power (+48V) is needed to properly power condenser microphones, which are the best option for recording high-fidelity vocals.